dangerverma/chrome-extension-ixlscore/README.md

 # IXL Score Extension

-A Chrome extension for tracking IXL scores.
+A Chrome extension for tracking IXL scores on various pages.

 ## Features
-- Track IXL scores in real-time
-- Easy-to-use popup interface
-- Automatic score updates
+- Provides Completed, In Progress and Not Started scores for:
+-- Maths page
+-- English page
+-- Science page
+- Provides a total count of points accumulated on the Analytics > In Progress page

 ## Installation
 1. Clone this repository